There’s A “Tsunami” Of Corruption Inside Tennis, Review Finds

 The report also suggested another major structural change.
 The integrity unit currently belongs to the ITF, but to best carry out its job it should become completely separate legal and physical entity, the report found.

 The report pinned the blame for many of tennis’s more serious problems on gambling during low-level matches.
 Much of it centers on “live-scoring” betting, where people gamble in real time on a given point or game.
-The report found that this is rife for abuse and recommended that the sport eliminate the sale of real-time data on low-level matches to third parties.
+The report found that this is ripe for abuse and recommended that the sport eliminate the sale of real-time data on low-level matches to third parties.

 The panel also recommended that tennis eliminate gambling sponsorships from the sport, including at professional tournaments, “to promote both the reality and appearance of integrity.”
 In the past, tournaments such as the Australian Open have partnered with the betting house William Hill, though on-court signage was banned in 2016.
 Bookmaker bet-at-home.com sponsored ATP tournaments in Germany for a decade.